aaudelin/spring-boot-hibernate-spatial/README.md

 ## Hibernate

-To enable the interpretation of geometry objects, H2 must be configured with a proper dialect.
+To enable the interpretation of geometry objects, hibernate must be configured with a proper dialect.

 ```properties
 spring.jpa.properties.hibernate.dialect = org.hibernate.spatial.dialect.h2geodb.GeoDBDialect